Understanding eUICC vs eSIM: Key Differences Explained

 So, what exactly does eSIM mean?

 SIM stands for Subscriber Identity Module and is often used to refer to the small card-shaped chip that is inserted into smartphones and other mobile-connected devices.
-The SIM enables a device to be recognised on the carrier network and identified by the number associated with it.
+The SIM enables a device to be recognized on the carrier network and identified by the number associated with it.

 Confusion arises when people assume that an embedded SIM (MFF2) has remote provisioning capabilities (eUICC) because both MFF2 and eUICC are referred to as eSIM.
 So which one is eSIM?